REPORTER Guide

-Learn how to use the Reporter to generate professional Word document reports with emissions data, charts, and analysis.
+Learn how to use REPORTER to generate professional Word document reports with emissions data, charts, and analysis via an external API.

-The Reporter is a tool that generates downloadable Word (.docx) reports containing:
+REPORTER is a tool that generates downloadable Word (.docx) reports via an external Reporter API, containing:

 - Emissions data for selected geographic areas